TomaszSkrzyp/checkers/README.md

 A terminal or command prompt

-Compilation
+**Compilation**

 To compile the game, use the following command in the terminal:

  g++ -o checkers main.cpp checkers.cpp ai.cpp -std=c++11

-Running the Game
+**Running the Game**

 After compiling, run the executable with:

 ./checkers

-How to Play
+**How to Play**

 The game follows standard Checkers rules.

 Players take turns moving pieces.
+Example fromat of a move you have to type in: "A6B5" When typing longer moves you will be instructed to type in moves that will be "walked" through

 Regular pieces move diagonally forward; kings move diagonally in both directions.